YellowMinionPlannet/Notes/Book_NLPWithPython_DeborahADahl/note.md

 ## Pre-trained models

 The concept is that generic models are created by generic inputs, and then, we can **fine-tuning** that generic model into specific model.

+# 4 Selecting Libraries and Tools for Natural Language Understanding